|Nutritional Guidelines (per serving)|

 - 1 - 2 tablespoons olive oil, butter, or other cooking fat

-- Cooking will tame the sting of nettles.
+Cooking will tame the sting of nettles.
 First, though, you need to clean them.
 You can do this (wearing gloves) by swishing them around in a large sink or basin filled with cool water, lifting the nettles out (leaving any grit behind), and draining them.
-Or, slightly more managable, blanch them by dunking them into boiling salted water and cooling them quickly in a bowl of ice water or under running cold water.
-If you choose blanching, make sure to squeeze the nettles as dry as possible before sautéeing them.
+Or, slightly more manageable, blanch them by dunking them into boiling salted water and cooling them quickly in a bowl of ice water or under running cold water.
+If you choose to blanch, make sure to squeeze the nettles as dry as possible before sautéeing them.
 However you do it, set the cleaned nettles aside.

 - Garlic: Sauté a clove of minced garlic, a spring onion, or a shallot to the cooking fat and cook, stirring, until fragrant before adding the nettles.

 - Spice: Include a sprinkle of red chile flakes in the cooking fat before adding the nettles.